Evaluate Technical CVs

 • When did he attend the continuous formation and year when the title was received?

-• Link to an authority providing proof of the certificate of the formation.
+• Link to an authority providing proof of the certificate for the formation.

 Spoken Languages